WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-EK.md

 ### What brought you joy this week?
 * ME - End in sight with the paper...
 Gosh what a journey it has been!
 Looking forward to a workshop I'm attending later today on using machine learning in imaging :sparkles:
+ * EK - this is so great!
+Well done for all your hard work and perserverance. 💪
 ### What did you achieve
 * ME - So much tidying of folder and scripts.
 And finally got the Book Dash application submitted :pray: Thank you again! 🧡
+ * EK - looking forward to working with you during the bookdash. 📚 💨
 ### What did you struggle with?
 * ME - A lot of family stuff happening at the same time...
 ### Any other topics
 * ME - Nothing to report...
+* EK - Maternity pay and fellowships

 ## Date: 1 September 2021